Intriguing and fascinating images, inspired by my near-sightedness. They appear to be paintings but are made with a photo camera.

 My name is Marcin Olesinski.
 I am a photographic artist, based in Rotterdam, Netherlands.
 I come originally from Warsaw, Poland, where I created my first artistic photos.

 I am fascinated by all sorts of light, e.g. a lamp, the sun or a reflection on a piece of metal.
 Light is not a tool for me to achieve the right atmosphere in the photo.
 It is the object in the centre of all my works, which is quite different to what many photographers have done so far.
-I find light fascinating because it constantly changes its form and the intensity of its colour.
 We usually think it is the same object as others; however it is not, simply because we cannot grip and grasp it with our hands.
-That’s why catching light with my camera is exciting for me.
+Light constantly changes its form and the intensity of its colour, which cannot be registered by our eyes and.
+That’s why catching light with my camera is so exciting for me.

-The form of my expression is inspired by my short-sightedness – disability to see good from the distance (Lat.: myopia).
+The form of my expression is inspired by my near-sightedness – disability to see good from the distance (Lat.: myopia).
 The result of my work are intriguing and abstract images which may look like a graphic work or a painting, but are real photos made with a photo camera.
-My work represents how I experience light without my glasses on, a completely new experience the majority.
+My work represents how I experience light without my glasses on, a completely unknown experience to the majority of people.

 More than 1.6 billion (approx..
-21%) people in the world have short-sightedness and the number is increasing.
+21%) people in the world are near-sighted and the number keeps increasing.
 By sharing my artistic work, first of all, I want to raise awareness of this problem.
-Second of all I want to show how we (people with short-sightedness) can see the world without glasses on.
-And most of all I want to give more self-confidence to all my short-sighted fellows.
+Second of all I want to show how we (people with near-sightedness) can see the world without glasses on.
+And most of all I want to give more self-confidence to all my near-sighted fellows.
 We very often have complexes, especially children and teenagers.
 We believe that our eyes are not good enough, that we can see worse than other people, but what we can experience without our glasses can actually be very special.
-I want all short-sighted people to see this weakness as their strength.
+I want all near-sighted people to see this weakness as their strength.

-Last but not least: From my “disability” I want to approach and nurture photography in a different way, namely to focus on light as the object in the centre of the lens’ attention, to conjure up non-realistic images involving not obvious compositions.
+Last but not least: From my “disability” I want to approach and nurture photography in a different way, namely to focus on light as the object in the centre of the lens’ attention in order to conjure up non-realistic images involving not obvious compositions.

-1-23 Aug 2020 – My work, Myopia 67 Alien, participated in an exhibition Transit, curated by Museum Boijmans van Beuningen and organized at Ahoy in Rotterdam, the Netherlands.
+1-23 Aug 2020 – My work, Myopia 67 Alien, participated in a group exhibition Transit, curated by Museum Boijmans van Beuningen and organized at Ahoy in Rotterdam, the Netherlands.

 29 Jul 2020 – until now – Three of my works are on loan at the restaurant Kanen by G at Havenstraat 131 in Rotterdam, the Netherlands: Myopia 67 Alien, Myopia 74 Magnetico and Myopia 136 Devotion.

-9 Jul – 9 Aug 2020 – My work, Myopia 67 Alien, participated in an open-air exhibition on the streets of Rotterdam, the Netherlands, organized by Publieke Werken Rotterdam.
+9 Jul – 9 Aug 2020 – My work, Myopia 67 Alien, participated in a group open-air exhibition on the streets of Rotterdam, the Netherlands, organized by Publieke Werken Rotterdam.

 1-29 Sep 2019 – MYOPIA – My first show took place at Pannekoekstraat 56A, Rotterdam, the Netherlands.
-The exposition showcased a selection of my works from 2007 until 2019.
+The exhibition showcased a selection of my works from 2007 until 2019.

 The Way I work